AusClimateService/npcp/reports/phase1/phase1_report.md

-When bias correction was applied to RCM output, the bias was greatly reduced on the calibration task (Figure 1a,b) and also reduced (but to a lesser extent) on cross validation (Figure 2a,b).
+When bias correction was applied to RCM output, the bias was greatly reduced on the calibration task (Figure 1a,b) and also reduced (but to a lesser extent) on cross-validation (Figure 2a,b).
 The MBCn method performed substantially worse than the other methods on daily maximum temperature extremes for the calibration task (Figure 1b) due to a warm bias across the entire continent (e.g. Figure 8f).